 Using Artificial Intelligence, this IBM Watson Personality Insight API maps data from Twitter to the “Big Five” personality traits, also known as OCEAN (Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism).
 Experimenting with this technology stems from our insight into the business application use for utilization of these technologies.
 Personality analysis and a learning algorithm through AI, can be used to prioritize and personalize customer experiences through a multitude of digital products.

-We also had a pop-up showroom to demonstrate Moods, which combines IBM Watson’s Personality Insights API, Artificial Intelligence, and the IoT(Internet of Things) to change the lighting color of the room based on your digital personality.
+We also had a pop-up showroom to demonstrate Moods, which combines IBM Watson’s Personality Insights API, Artificial Intelligence, and the Phillips Hue Smart Bulbs to change the lighting color of the room based on your digital personality.

 Check out our Labs page, or contact us to learn more about our Labs program

 “IoT” presented by Don Coleman of Chariot Solutions

 Don Coleman, Director of Consulting at Chariot Solutions, talked about a few IoT related projects that they have been working on, including an ongoing project with existing partner, Canary Compliance, a local company who is revolutionizing compliance within the service station industry.

 Chariot Solutions, a leading enterprise application and mobile development consulting firm, discussed how they worked with Canary Compliance, a cloud-based IoT project that utilized state of the art hardware to drive business value.
 The product will provide real-time tank visibility to gas station owners, reducing risk, cost, and administrative burdens.